This passage occurs in the RCL during Easter (Year A, B and if you like, C).

 - It is worth point out that Luke employs the idea in a different manner here than in Mark 10.
 In Mark, Jesus is the redemption (the thing paid to do the redeeming, 10:45).
 Based on the structure of this sentence in Luke, Jesus is the one doing the redeeming.
 This small distinction raises great question for Christians: Who was Jesus redeeming Israel from (Rome?); why was Jesus redeeming them?
 What was the payment (his suffering?)?
 Who did God possibly have to deal with?
 But if you don't want to go there, keep it simple: Jesus gave his life that you might be redeemed, namely, set free from sin and death.

 Ultimately, I think any transactional sense of Jesus' work on the cross has clear biblical roots, but also real limits.
 I wrote about this word extensively in a post on Mark 10.

 δοξαν ("glory" accusative of δοξη, 24:26) This word has many layers; originally meaning "opinion" it can also mean "splendor."
-Yet in the NT, borrowing from the OT, it also means the amazing presence of God!
+In the Old Testament, the glory of God was revealed in God's presence and thus, the two became inter-connected.
+So in the New Testament, borrowing from the OT, "glory" also means the amazing presence of God!
 Luke uses this word at some key passages to point toward the glory related to the presence of God and his kingly splendor: Glory of Christmas Angels (2:9/2:14); Devil's promise (4:6); Transfiguration (9:32); Palm Sunday (19:38); Second coming (9:26/21:27)

 προσεποιησατο ("pretend" aorist of προσποιεω, 24:28) So, can Jesus pretend?
 Yes!!